wchang17/js-dc-5/05-objects/lesson_plan.md

 - we close with what we call a method
 - as you can see from this object, we can put anything into an object: a string, an array, another object, a function

-Modeling:
-- Doing two things here, the first is creating an object and the second is I'm modeling a real world thing, a person
-- I could have done this with a car or a house or an airplane
-- This is really why objects are powerful and useful for us and this is the basis of Object Oriented Programming
-  - on some level they give us a way to organize data and functions that are all related to each other, but we can do that in a way that models some real world thing that we're trying to emulate in our program
-  - What are some common things we may want to model in an application?
-    - a user, a class or lesson, etc

 ## Working with Objects
 *Now that students know how to create objects, this section should introduce them to the concepts of working with objects: getting/setting properties in an object and creating object methods*